griddb/expimp/Specification_en.md

 ## Import function

-Import the container data file into the GridDB cluster.
+Import the container data file data into the GridDB cluster.

 ### Types of data source for import